gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ```

 > [!TIP]
-> It's possible that if you submit the query too quickly after having burned the tokens that you get
+> If you submit a query within the first minute of conducting your token burn, it's possible that your query will fail.
+This is
-> an error, that is to be expected since the Creditcoin network takes a while to build the proper proofs
+> because the Creditcoin Oracle takes up to a minute to attest to new blocks on a source chain.
+If your query fails
-> to validate the transaction you submitted in the source chain.
+> for this reason, wait a few seconds and try re-submitting it.

-You should see some messages like the following from the script:
+On a succesfull query, you should see some messages like the following from the script:

 <!-- ignore -->